Jade Kovacevic: International career

 Born in Canada to a Serbian father and a Canadian mother, she applied for her Italian citizenship and passport in 2016.

 She first joined the Canada program in 2010 at age 16, being invited to a Canada U17 camp.
 She played in three friendlies with the Canada U17 in June 2010, scoring against Japan on June 10.
 She also played three games at the 2010 FIFA U-17 Women's World Cup.

 In July 2012, she was invited to a camp with the Canada U20 squad.
 The following month she was named to the squad for the 2012 FIFA U-20 Women’s World Cup.

 In 2013, she was called to her first Canada senior team camp.

 Coaching career

 In 2017, she served as an assistant coach with Fanshawe College, before returning to play for the team in 2018.
 While playing with FC London, she also was a coach with the side's U21 team, winning the provincial title in 2018.
 She also spent time coaching the club's U16 team in 2018 and with the London Mini-Stars house league program.

+During the COVID-19 pandemic, Kovacevic started her own coaching company called J9 Training.